Do not hesitate to contact us for any questions that you cannot find the answer for in our F.A.Q. section.

 How many social activities are organised each week?

 This depends on the time of year.
-In the busy summer months there are a minimum of 2 organised activities per week, sometimes 3.
-This is reduced to 1 in the winter months.
+In the busy summer months there are around 2 organised each week, sometimes 3.
+During the winter months, there is one a week.